Jkenyut/Jkenyut/ReadMe.md

 # Hi, I'm Satria Nur Saputro! 👋
 # 💫 About Me:
-🧠 I'm currently learning machine learning, data and web development.
-I feel very excited to learn more about this technology and to continue improving my skills in this field.
-I am delighted to talk to someone who shares the same interest as me.
-I have strong problem-solving skills and experience.
+🧠 My name is Satria Nur Saputro.
+As a web developer, my passion for technology drives me to continually stay updated with the latest advancements and enhance my skills to progress in my career.
+I take pride in sharing knowledge and collaborating with like-minded professionals.
+I am known for my innovation, problem-solving skills, professionalism, meticulous organization, expert time management, collaborative teamwork, quick learning capabilities, deep commitment, and strong motivation.

-😄 Motto: 0.0001 change everything.
+😄 Motto: 0.0001 seconds can change everything.

-⚡️ Fun fact : We create the world.
+⚡️ Fun fact: We create the world.

 All of my projects are available at :  [![portfolio](https://img.shields.io/badge/my_portfolio-000?style=for-the-badge&logo=ko-fi&logoColor=white)](https://github.com/Jkenyut?tab=repositories)